wclaytor/wclaytor.github.io/assets/resume/notes.md

 Let us take them one at a time.
 I will test each proposed change and we will work to resolve any issues.
 When we are satisfied I will commit the update and we will move on to the next item.

 Let us start with the first item!

+---

+Nice!
+Let us move on to the next item.